zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Dad says, “We have to pose.”
 “To pose” (pose) is to  hold your body in a particular position, especially so that you can be photographed or painted.
 You put your body in a certain position and someone pai nts you in that position, or in this case, takes a photograph of you.
 Dad says, “Th e whole point is to look natural.”
 “The whole point” means the main purpose of something, the reason you are doing something.

 Of course, this is a little funny because if you are posing, you’re really not doing something naturally.
-To do something natural would be not to pose, not to put your body in a particular fixed position in order t o have a photograph taken of it.
+To do something natural would be not to pose, not to put your body in a particular fixed position in order to have a photograph taken of it.
 Mom says, “If you wanted a natural family photo, wh y are we in a portrait studio in the middle of a sitting?”
 Mom has a good point h ere.
 She’s telling Dad that they don’t need to go to a portrait studio in order  to get a natural look to their photograph.

 A “portrait studio” would be a place you go to get your photograph taken for some formal event, usually.
 Only professional photograph ers typically have portrait